 Black lentils - these tiny lentils have a wonderful mouth feel.
 I made them with curry powder, olive oil, and sea salt.
 Next time I want to try pesto and sun dried tomatoes blended smooth.

-Quinoa - I will try this with the rice mixes or make quinoa tabouleh
+Quinoa - I will try this with the rice mixes or make quinoa tabouleh.

 Cinnamon sticks